 Before we get into real life scenarios here are the score from benchmark test:

 How does it run?

 Beautifully!
-It works way better that I ever though it would.
+It works way better than I ever thought it would.
 There is little to no lag, and videos play through smoothly.
 It could make for a great basic personal home computer.
-Gaming on the other had is a different story.
+Gaming, on the other hand, is a different story.
 If you plan on gaming you may need to lower the quality ignorer to increase performance.
 Other than that I don’t see why anyone couldn’t use it.
 There is nothing special about it’s just a regular PC tower.